OriginCodeAcademy/2016-SC-WinterCohort/Projects/Week-6/17-UserAdmin/README.md

 ## Extra Credit

 * Add a login screen to your project to prevent unregistered users from accessing the site.
 If a user fails login, prompt them to register using the link to the registration form.
+Upon successful registration, redirect the user to the login form so they can authenticate.

 **Login Screen**<br />
 <img src="http://i.imgur.com/0VEsRoR.png" alt="">